Cougars bow out to Wolverines in state quarterfinals

-CEDAR RAPIDS – Sumner-Fredericksburg volleyball’s first State appearance in four years saw the Cougars fall to North Iowa Cedar League rival Dike-New Hartford, 25-17, 25-12, 25-13, to end a season which may become the spark for something bigger for the program.
+CEDAR RAPIDS – Sumner-Fredericksburg volleyball’s first state appearance in four years saw the Cougars fall to North Iowa Cedar League rival Dike-New Hartford, 25-17, 25-12, 25-13, to end a season which may be only the spark for something bigger for the program.

 “It's just a great opportunity for our girls to be able to be here,” Cougars coach Tori Sorenson said.
 “I was lucky enough to play in a state tournament in high school.
 This is what every coach wants for their team and this experience will be key to our success going forward.

-The pair of conference opponents had faced each other early in the season at Dike, with the Wolverines sweeping the Cougars on their way to winning the conference title.
+The two conference opponents had faced each other early in the season at Dike, with the Wolverines sweeping the Cougars on their way to winning the conference title.
 Led by freshman sisters Jadyn and Payton Petersen, Sorenson knew round two would need to involve limiting both players.

 “We were hoping to slow them down and get hands up against their middle hitting,” Sorenson said.
 “If we could try and get them a little out of system, we could affect their excellent ball control.”